connoremma/turnkey-solana-paymaster/README.md

 # Build a Paymaster on Solana using Turnkey

 Want to pay for gas on behalf of your users?
-Don't want to be a money transmitter?Lucky you!
-This guide will walk you through the process of using Turnkey's API with Solana Web3 JS to build a transaction whose fee will be paid by a Turnkey wallet you control and send it to your backend endpoint.
-Your backend endpoint will then request a signature from Turnkey.
+Don't want to be a money transmitter?
+Lucky you!
+This guide will walk you through the process of using Turnkey's API with Solana Web3 JS to build a transaction whose fee will be paid by a Turnkey wallet you control and send it to your backend.
+Your backend will then request a signature from Turnkey and return it to the client.
 The fully signed transaction can finally be broadcast to the Solana network for execution.

+All example code is included including some utilities I used in my project. (such as Helius' RPC proxy)

 ## Prerequisites